-People are at greater risk for suicide when they feel detached from those around them.
-Good people often don’t know you need help.
-Take control of your recovery and reach out.
+This aspect of recovery revolves around building relationships and social networks that provide support.
+Recovery becomes more difficult if you are detached from those around you.
+So, take control of your recovery and reach out.
 You’ll be surprised how easy it can be to find a good friend.
-A professionally trained therapist can help you with how your brain thinks about things.
-A prescriber can help you with medications.
-Friends help you explore and share all the wonderful interests and aspects of yourself that are not part of your mental illness.
+Additionally, a professionally trained therapist can help you with how your brain thinks about things, and if needed, a prescriber can help you with medications.
+The importance of friends is they help you explore and share all the wonderful interests and aspects of yourself that are not part of your mental illness.

 Utilizing Mental Health Services Beyond National Recovery Month